 Click here for Hygiene habits that you shouldn’t miss in your daily routine –

-Hygiene is one of those things everyone is expected to know but no one ever talks about, and there’s more to it than just wearing deodorant and rinsing with mouthwash.
+Hygiene is one of those things everyone is expected to know but no one ever talks about it, and there’s more to it than just wearing deodorant and rinsing with mouthwash.

 Proper grooming and healthy personal habits can help you ward off illnesses and feel good about yourself.
 Following personal hygiene habits should be part of your regular routine –

-Healthy habits includes good grooming : Minimize your risk of infection and also enhance your overall health.
+Healthy habits include good grooming: Minimize your risk of infection and also enhance your overall health.

-- Clean you ears : Clean your ears with your fingers while having a bath.
+- Clean your ears: Clean your ears with your fingers while having a bath.
 The daily cleaning of all hearing devices is essential to remove germs that can be introduced into the ear.
-Earrings should be kept clean, and should be removed daily so the piercing can be attended to.
+Earrings should be kept clean and should be removed daily so the piercing can be attended to.

 Cut out coffee.
 Chew sugarless gum.
 Eat yogurt.
 Get your vitamins. a, but can also help prevent two other causes of bad breath—gum disease and gingivitis.
 Avoid tobacco products.

-- Good habits helps keep you healthy : For most people, good hygiene is so much a part of their daily routines that they think little about it.
-They bathe, they brush their teeth, visit the dentist and doctor for regular check-ups, and wash their hands when preparing or eating food and handling unsanitary items.
+- Good habits help keep you healthy: For most people, good hygiene is so much a part of their daily routines that they think little about it.
+They bathe, brush their teeth, visit the dentist and doctor for regular check-ups, and wash their hands when preparing or eating food and handling unsanitary items.
 To keep those you care about healthy and safe, help them learn, and be sure that they are practicing, good personal hygiene.